 Download the 2021 Tech School App to apply for a Harry H. Hardie-James Rumsey Scholarship and Millers Electric Scholarship.

-The Deborah, Leslie, and Christopher Bright Scholarships are for Morgan or Hampshire County high school students (public or homeschooled) in grades 9-12 who are interested in pursuing in-depth experiences in STEAM-based subjects (Science, Technology, Engineering, Arts, and Math).
-Previous Bright Scholarship recipients have attended an Astronomy Camp at Alfred University, music camps, the Fallingwater Architecture Camp, summer intensives at HARID Conservatory and the American Musical and Dramatic Academy, and pre-college courses at Brown University.
+The Deborah, Leslie, and Christopher Bright Scholarships (Est. Scholarship: $1000) are for Morgan or Hampshire County high school students (public or homeschooled) in grades 9-12 who are interested in pursuing in-depth experiences in STEAM-based subjects (Science, Technology, Engineering, Arts, and Math).
+Previously Bright Scholarship recipients have attended an Astronomy Camp at Alfred University, music camps, the Fallingwater Architecture Camp, summer intensives at HARID Conservatory and the American Musical and Dramatic Academy, and pre-college courses at Brown University.
 Download the Bright Scholarship application here: 2021 Bright Application

 The Overington Scholarship (Est. Scholarship: $500-$1000) benefits residents of Berkeley County currently attending a K-12 faith-based school or home-based schooling.
 Download the Overington Scholarship application here: 2021 Overington

 The Jerry Shingleton Scholarship (Est. Scholarship: $250) supports students graduating from a high school in Hampshire or Hardy counties wanting to continue their education or training in an automotive technology field with the intent to graduate with a degree or certification.
 For additional information and eligibility criteria, download the 2021 Jerry Shingleton Application.